It would be hard to design a better rodent-killing tool than Mother Nature accomplished with the snake.

 Eastern kingsnakes, for example, often eat small turtles, as do yellow anacondas and indigo snakes.
 Coachwhips and racers eat hatchling box turtles from time to time, while northern water snakes occasionally eat small aquatic turtles.

 Eggs are also an important food source for many snakes.

 Usually, eggs form little more than an incidental component of a species’ diet, but African snakes of the genus Dasypeltis, subsist on them entirely.
 The pretty, tri-colored scarlet snake also specializes on eggs, but being far too small to consume the eggs of most birds, it seeks out lizard eggs instead.

 Of course, other snakes have an entirely different problem.
-Far from small, some species must seek out large prey to satiate their stomachs.
+Instead of being forced to seek out prey small enough to subdue and swallow, some species require relatively large prey to keep their stomachs full.

 Very large prey.

-Green anacondas – the world’s largest snakes – find capybaras – the world’s largest rodents – to be perfectly sized for snacking.
+Green anacondas – the world’s largest snakes – find capybaras – the world’s largest rodents – to be the perfect size for snacking.